adamforprovo/campaign-website/src/content/issues.md

 ### The Provo River is a valuable amenity.
 Let's make better use of it.

 We have an incredible trail along the Provo River.
-It connects neighborhoods, brings people closer to nature, and is one of our most beloved assets.
+It connects neighborhoods and brings people closer to nature.

-In many areas, we've turned our back on the river.
+In many areas, though, we've turned our back on the river.
 We've lined it with fences, parking lots, and commercial sites.

 **We should embrace the Provo River as a gathering place.**  As these areas redevelop, we can open up more of the river to the community.
 With better amenities, our riverfront could become an iconic destination for residents and visitors.